Skip to content

 Roboflow Universe

-With a free Roboflow account, you can export any dataset available on Universe.
-To export a dataset, click the "Download this Dataset" button on any dataset.
+With a Roboflow account, you can export datasets available on Universe.
+To export a dataset, use the "Download this Dataset" button on the relevant dataset page.

 Roboflow Universe dataset export

-Universe also has a page that aggregates all public fine-tuned YOLO11 models uploaded to Roboflow.
-You can use this page to explore pre-trained models you can use for testing or for automated data labeling or to prototype with Roboflow inference.
+Universe also features a page aggregating public fine-tuned YOLO models uploaded to Roboflow.
+This can be useful for exploring pre-trained models for testing or automated data labeling.

-If you want to gather images yourself, try Collect, an open source project that allows you to automatically gather images using a webcam on the edge.
-You can use text or image prompts with Collect to instruct what data should be collected, allowing you to capture only the useful data you need to build your vision model.
+If you prefer to gather images yourself, Roboflow Collect is an open-source project enabling automatic image collection via a webcam on edge devices.
+You can use text or image prompts to specify the data to be collected, helping capture only the necessary images for your vision model.

 Upload, Convert and Label Data for YOLO11 Format

-Roboflow Annotate is an online annotation tool for use in labeling images for object detection, classification, and segmentation.
+Roboflow Annotate is an online tool for labeling images for various computer vision tasks, including object detection, classification, and segmentation.

-To label data for a YOLO11 object detection, instance segmentation, or classification model, first create a project in Roboflow.
+To label data for an Ultralytics YOLO model (which supports detection, instance segmentation, classification, pose estimation, and OBB), begin by creating a project in Roboflow.

 Create a Roboflow project

-Next, upload your images, and any pre-existing annotations you have from other tools (using one of the 40+ supported import formats), into Roboflow.
+Next, upload your images and any existing annotations from other tools into Roboflow.

 Upload images to Roboflow

-To use the label assistant, click the cursor icon in the sidebar, SAM will be loaded for use in your project.
+To use the label assistant, click the cursor icon in the sidebar.
+SAM will be enabled for your project.

 Annotating an image in Roboflow with SAM-powered label assist